MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

 Microsoft Entra ID is used for secure authentication, ensuring that all interactions within the architecture are authorized and secure.

-[Th development kit overview](development-kit-overview.md) provides a glimpse into our architecture.
+[The development kit overview](development-kit-overview.md) provides a glimpse into our architecture.
 For more information on project configuration, authentication guidelines, and getting started, see the respective sections in [Authentication overview](authentication-concept.md).

 :::image type="content" source="./media/extensibility-back-end/overview.png" alt-text="Diagram showing how Fabric SDK integrated into Fabric.":::